bgoonz/BGOONZ_BLOG_2.0/notes/articles/other-articles/github-search.md

 The first text match occurred in the `body` property of the issue.
 We see a fragment of text from the issue body.
 The search term (`windows`) appears twice within that fragment, and we have the indices for each occurrence.

-The second text match occurred in the `body` property of one of the issue's comments.
+The second text match occurred in the `body` property of one of the issue’s comments.
 We have the URL for the issue comment.
 And of course, we see a fragment of text from the comment body.
 The search term (`windows`) appears once within that fragment.

     {
       "text_matches": [